xieweiAlex/English_Learning/words/2023/words-May.md

+She gets various **perquisites** **in addition to** her **wages**. -
+Politics used to be the perquisite of the property-owning classes.
+For example, generous remuneration packages are offered in this position.

+He was paranoid, self-obsessed and misanthropic.

+coop
+immediacy
+mucus

+Pisces
+befuddle
+Viva

+scavenger hunt
+That woman has the attention span of a gnat.

 > The most coherent stories are not necessarily the most probable, but they are plausible, and the notions of coherence, plausibility, and probability are easily confused by the unwary.